huggingface/dataset-viewer/services/worker/README.md

 # Datasets server - worker

-> Worker that pre-computes and caches the response to /splits, /first-rows or /parquet-and-dataset-info.
+> Workers that pre-compute and cache the response to /splits, /first-rows, /parquet, /info and /size.

 ## Configuration

-Use environment variables to configure the worker.
+Use environment variables to configure the workers.
 The prefix of each environment variable gives its scope.

 ## Worker configuration